Synchromysticism

 Sorry Doreen.

-"book angel" always seems to put the right book in front of me at the right time.
+I will finish reading this book though, as I've learned that the "book angel" always seems to put the right book in front of me at the right time.

 And unlike most Christians I have read the "Good Book" from cover to cover, so you can cherry pick it all you want, but to me it doesn't add up as a whole.

-You can't dull my sparkle with your new found fears Doreen, I'm afraid ... not.
+You can't dull my sparkle with your newfound fears Doreen, I'm afraid ... not.

 I have faith in the universe and my own feelings to guide me.